Understand the Conversion Funnel

 Purchase Rate

-Purchase Rate is the final step in the Customer Experience funnel.
-It is the percentage of visitors included in our Select Rate who complete their purchase (or convert).
+Purchase rate is the final step in the Customer Experience funnel.
+It's the percentage of visitors included in the Select rate who complete their purchase (or convert).

 Example

-• Our 20% Select Rate includes 60 visitors
+• A 20% Select rate includes 60 visitors

-Keep in mind that everything presented in the methodology training materials is only the baseline for the strategic approach you can take within Monetate.
-Our Strategy & Insights team is here to help develop a personalized approach to your specific business goals.
-For more information, contact your Client Success Manager.
+Keep in mind that everything presented in these training materials is only the baseline for the strategic approach you can take with Monetate.
+The Strategy and Insights team is here to help develop a personalized approach to your specific business goals.
+Contact your Client Success Manager (CSM) for more information.